opentok/broadcast-sample-app/README.md

 - 1 host, 2 guests: 100 viewers
 - 1 host, 1 guest:  150 viewers

-The OpenTok live streaming feature lets you broadcast an OpenTok session to an HTTP live streaming (HLS) stream.
-More clients can simultaneously view this stream than can view a live interactive OpenTok session.
+The Vonage Video API live streaming feature lets you broadcast an Video API session to an HTTP live streaming (HLS) stream.
+More clients can simultaneously view this stream than can view a live interactive Video API session.
 Also, clients that do not support WebRTC (such as Safari) can view the HLS stream.
 HLS playback is not supported in all browsers.
 However, there are a number of plugins, such as [Flowplayer](https://flowplayer.org/), that provide cross-browser support (using Flash Player in browsers that do not provide direct HLS support).